-Nataya is not a brand I have been fortunate enough to include in my Downton Abbey Dress shop or 1920s dress shop, not for lack of interest but logistics (a long boring technical story.)
+Nataya is not a brand I have been fortunate enough to include in my Downton Abbey Dress shop or 1920s dress shop, not for lack of interest but because of logistics (a long, boring, technical story).
 Nataya was the brand of dress I encouraged my mom to consider for her vintage inspired dress at my own wedding.
 They are romantic dresses with floating layers of tulle over silky soft rayon.
-Instead of heavy beading found on many 1910-1920′s reproduction dresses Nataya favors softer embroidery in very elaborate designs.
+Instead of heavy beading found on many 1910-1920s reproduction dresses, Nataya favors softer embroidery in very elaborate designs.
 Embroidery was a more common and personal way of decorating wedding party dresses in the early 20th century.

-The Titanic to Great Gatsby styling of Nataya dresses means they are perfect for a themed wedding as either bride or guest but they are also ageless making them wearable after the wedding too.
-At about $125 – $300 each these dresses should be worn again and again.
+The Titanic to The Great Gatsby styling of Nataya dresses means they are perfect for a themed wedding as either bride or guest, but they are also ageless, making them wearable after the wedding, too.
+At about $125 – $300 each, these dresses should be worn again and again.

-I am very excited to see one of my favorite vintage dress shops now caring Nataya dresses!
-Click on a picture in the article to learn more about that dress or check them all out at Blue Velvet Vintage Nataya dresses..
+I am very excited to see one of my favorite vintage dress shops now carrying Nataya dresses!
+Click on a picture in the article to learn more about that dress or check them all out at Blue Velvet Vintage Nataya dresses.

-Picking the right dress for you involves matching the season, wedding colors, your roll in the party.
+Picking the right dress for you involves matching the season, wedding colors, your role in the party.
 Here are some ideas of which Nataya dress to wear to a Downton Abbey themed wedding:

 For the Bride

 Non traditional first time brides and second time brides who want a simple romantic dress that isn’t all white will love a dress with a colored slip overlayed with embroidered Ivory lace.
-The dress on left has a taupe colored slip- a subtle yet definitely not white dress.
+The dress above has a taupe colored slip – a subtle yet definitely not white dress.
 Isn’t it beautiful?
-This one is perfect for a spring garden party in the late teens / early 20′s.
+This one is perfect for a spring garden party in the late teens / early ’20s.

 For the Mother of the Bride